LyonSyonII/hunt-rs/README.md

 ```

 ### Searching all files that contain SomeFile
-Find all occurrences of "SomeFile" from the root directory.
+Find all occurrences of "SomeFile" from the root directory (worst case scenario, checking all files in the system).

 #### Hunt
 ```
-/ ❯ time hunt SomeFile
+/ ❯ time hunt -h SomeFile
 Contains:
 /home/lyon/Downloads/abcdefgSomeFileeee
 /SomeFileIsHere